PipedreamHQ/pipedream/components/salesforce_rest_api/README.md

 # Getting Started

-You can install the Pipedream Salesforce app in the [Accounts](https://pipedream.com/accounts) section of your account, or directly in a workflow.
+You can connect your Salesforce account in the [Accounts](https://pipedream.com/accounts) section of your account, or directly in a workflow.

 ## API Access